f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     Commit complete.
     appliance-1(config)#

-Prior to F5OS-A 1.2.0, the remaining SNMP configuration was only available in the CLI, and the CLI configuration was not intuitive.
-Version 1.2.0 has improved and streamlined the SNMP configuraiton in the CLI as well as added webUI support.
-Below is the SNMP CLI configuration for rSeries systems running F5OS-A 1.2.0 or later.
+Prior to F5OS-A 1.2.0, SNMP configuration was only available in the CLI, and the CLI configuration was not intuitive.
+F5OS-A 1.2.0 has improved and streamlined SNMP configuraiton in the CLI and configuration via the webUI was also added.
+The example below is utilizing the new and improved SNMP CLI configuration for rSeries systems running F5OS-A 1.2.0 or later.

 Enabling SNMP can de done from the CLI by configuring the **public** SNMP community, and then configuring a Security Access Group.
-Below is an example of enabling SNMP monitoring at the F5OS layer.
-F5OS only supports read-only access for SNMP monitoring.

 The command below sets up an SNMP community of **public** with v1 anf v2c security models.
 You may chose to enable both of these security models or only one.

 .. code-block:: bash